Contact CAOS Conflict Management on 020 3371 7507

 - Complaints about representation on diversity issues and insensitivity to portrayals of different cultures, religions, ethnicities and minority groups.

-Other examples of situations where a University Mediation Service can be a useful resource to draw upon include:
+Examples of situations where a University Mediation Service can be a useful resource to draw upon include:

 - Student disputes within their living situation over washing up, music, communal cleaning, how to 'live together' in shared accommodation.
+CAOS also provides training for university staff in the skills used to support Peer-to-Peer Resolution of student accommodation disputes.

 - Difficulties between staff whether academic, administrative, or premises maintenance and support, have been resolved through the use by the staff involved of a university mediation service.